ewancarr/radar-sleep/sleep/README.md

 # Details

-Most of the above measures are taken directly from WP8 or Dan (/dailyFeatures_fitbit_sleep.csv`) -- I've just summarised for the relevant 4-week periods.
+Most of the above measures are taken directly from WP8 or Dan (`dailyFeatures_fitbit_sleep.csv`) -- I've just summarised for the relevant 4-week periods.

 The exception is **sleep onset latency**.
 We've calculated this by: